btayagua/Briza-Election-Analysis/README.md

 # **Research Question**: What environmental factors affect how Latinos voted in the 2020 election?

-### I investigated this by looking at four different states with high Latino Populations.
+### I investigated this by looking at four different states with high Latino Populations in census data.
 These four states are: Texas, California, Florida, and New York.

 ![Latino Populations in the Four States](https://github.com/user-attachments/assets/8606d20d-d3b7-48e5-8a09-076b796f8ffa)